 Ruddick thinks that a new economic model is needed, one that’s similar to the Swiss model, where there are monetary innovations to reach the goals of sustainable development.
 He says that micro-finance lending and entrepreneurial models are causing more social stratification thereby amounting to more debt.
 Ruddick suggests policies that move to something that creates more networks and communities, an implementation that involves the local affected and recipient communities.

-In Keyna, there is a wide dependence on anti-retro viral drugs for HIV as opposed to development.
+In Keyna, there is a wide dependence on anti-retroviral drugs for HIV as opposed to development.
 Ruddick argues that there should be more of a push from international aid organizations to help these people develop the needed drugs locally; aid and development aren’t necessarily linked.
 Networks must be encouraged and created to help local people help each other.
-According to Ruddick, Kenya is exporting 3 billion dollars worth of food to Europe, and yet every year, with the consistence of food aid to Kenya, people are still underfed and starving.
+According to Ruddick, Kenya is exporting 3 billion dollars worth of food to Europe, and yet every year, with the consistency of food aid to Kenya, people are still underfed and starving.

 In Jerusalem, Palestine, Dr. Nora Murad argues that “aid” is subsidizing the Israeli occupation that it’s allowing the Israeli army to occupy cost-free because every time a road, a school, or a hospital is destroyed, the international community pays for it rather than have the Israeli army replace it.
 Thus, in places like Palestine, the international community needs to politically intervene to better implement any aid that goes to Palestine.
 “The Israeli occupation costs the Palestinian economy 6.8 billion dollars per year,” Dr. Murad argues.
 She also argues that recipients of aid, in her case she’s talking about Palestinian communities specifically, should have control over their own development resources and be able to make development decisions.